Hey, you! Want to contribute to Jetpack?

 If the issue disappears, it was probably caused by a conflict with one of your plugins or themes.
 Now, test them one at a time — activate only Jetpack and that theme or plugin to eliminate other variables.
 When the issue reappears, you’ve found the culprit.

 To check if a bug has already been reported, you can:

 - Check out the Known Issues page.

 - Look through the current list of Opened Issues.

 Not mentioned in any of those places?
 Not caused by a conflict with another plugin or theme?
 By George, you’ve found a bug!
 Time to report it.

 3. Submit a detailed, precise bug report.

-The more specific your ticket is, the easier it will be for someone to zap the bug.
-Log in to GitHub, open a new issue, and be sure to fill out all the relevant details: a concise summary and a clear description are key.
+The more specific your ticket is, the easier it will be for someone to fix the problem.
+Log in to GitHub, open a new issue, and fill out all the relevant details: a concise summary and a clear description are key.
 If it’s been mentioned by someone else, like on the Jetpack Support Forums, include a link.